vacp2p/vac.dev/research/2022-08-20-introducing-waku-product.md

 ---
 layout: post
-name:  "Waku for All DApps"
+name:  "Waku for All Decentralized Application and Infrastructure"
-title:  "Waku for All DApps"
+title:  "Waku for All Decentralized Application and Infrastructure"
-date:   2022-11-01 00:00:00 +0000
+date:   2022-11-09 00:00:00 +0000
 author: franck
 published: true
-permalink: /waku-for-all-dapps
+permalink: /waku-for-all
-categories: waku, dapp, platform, operator
+categories: waku, dapp, infrastructure, public good, platform, operator
-summary: Waku adoption push has shifted from Web to all platforms.
+summary: |
+  Waku is the communication layer for Web3.
+Decentralized communication that scales.
+Private.
+Secure.
+Runs anywhere.
+  We initially pushed Waku adoption to the Web ecosystem, we learned that Waku is usable in a variety of complex applications and infrastructure projects.
+We have shifted our effort to make Waku usable on various platforms.
 image: /img/black-waku-logo-with-name.png
 discuss: TODO
 ---